Sigurd Rushfeldt: Return to Tromsø

 He returned to Tromsø, which he had left in 1996, in July 2006.
 When his contract with Austria Wien was nearing an end Rushfeldt declared that he wanted to end his career in Norway.
 Several Norwegian clubs were interested in signing him.
 He chose to return to Tromsø declaring that he felt drawn to the north, and that he wanted to follow his heart and therefore it had to be Tromsø.
 In Tromsø, he was again paired up in front with former team-mate Ole Martin Årst, who also played in the 1996 cup final and had enjoyed a career as a professional player outside of Norway before he returned to Tromsø some years earlier.
 This partnership ended in July 2007, when Årst was sold.
 Rushfeldt has built up a new partnership upfront with Morten Moldskred.
 In November 2007 Rushfeldt was selected to be in the Norwegian Premier league team of the year by a group of Norwegian newspapers, stating that he is invaluable as a target man.

 Rushfeldt signed a new contract with Tromsø before the 2009 season, a one-year extension that would see him take on the role of coach as well.
 He came off to a good start, scoring 5 goals in 4 appearances, including a brace away against SK Brann, a match that Tromsø went on to win 4–2.

 Rushfeldt became the all-time top scorer of the Norwegian Tippeligaen on 29 May 2011, the day 19 years after his first goal there.
 In a home match against SK Brann he scored in the first half, equaling Harald Brattbakk's record 166 goals.
 In the second half, he scored two more goals, completing a perfect hat-trick.

 Rushfeldt's last appearance as a professional football player came against IK Start in 2011.
 He helped his team to finishing runner-up in the league, equalling Tromsø's best ever season, 1990, when they also finished runners-up.

 Rushfeldt was given a testimonial match which was played at Alfheim Stadion on 2 June 2012.
 The match was played between two teams mostly made up of players he had played with during his career at Tromsø, Rosenborg. and Austria Wien, divided into a "Tromsø All Stars" and a "Rosenborg All Stars" team.
 Rushfeldt played the first half for Tromsø and most of the second half for Rosenborg, scoring once for each team.
 The match ended in a 6–4 victory for the Rosenborg team.

 Comeback with Lyngen/Karnes

 In May 2014, Rushfeldt announced that he would play for Lyngen/Karnes IL in the Norwegian fourth division (level 5 on the Norwegian football pyramid).
 In his debut for his new club, he scored twice.
-Rushfeldt will continue living in Tromsø and occasionally play for Lyngen/Karnes (in neighboring Lyngen) when his schedule permits it.
+Rushfeldt will continue living in Tromsø and occasionally play for Lyngen/Karnes (in neighboring Lyngen Municipality) when his schedule permits it.